skoona/glinegraph-cairo/README.md

  A lgcairo.c example program is included to demonstrate the possible use of the codeset.

-There is also gtk-style API documentation in ./src/docs/reference/html/index.html
+There is also gtk-doc API documentation in ./src/docs/reference/html/index.html

 FEATURES: